James Turrell: Recent Works at the Pace Gallery

 The exhibition is disappointingly brief; however, Turrell’s art – according to the creator himself – is designed to be viewed for longer, more immersive periods, which maybe accounts for the small selection.
 Less hypnotic than Rothko, Turrell’s work is nevertheless intellectually and spiritually challenging, and most illuminating.

-James Turrell: Recent Works is at the Pace Gallery from 7th February until 5th April 2014, for further information visit here.
+James Turrell: Recent Works is at the Pace Gallery from 7th February until 5th April 2014.
+For further information visit the gallery’s website here.